Our planetary science researcher Professor Sara Russell explains the origins of Earth’s closest companion.

 The Moon may have formed in the wake of a collision between an early proto-planet and an astronomical body called Theia. © Fernando Astasio Avila/ Shutterstock

-During this massive collision, nearly all of Earth and Theia melted and reformed as one body, with a small part of the new mass spinning off to become the Moon as we know it.
+During this massive collision, nearly all of Earth and Theia melted and reformed as one body and a small part of the new mass span off to become the Moon.

 Scientists have experimented with modelling the impact, changing the size of Theia to test what happens at different sizes and impact angles, trying to get the nearest possible match.